JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Enter the following prompt:

     +++Draft an email to my manager, [Manager's Name].
 Ask for a review of the presentation that I attached to this email.
-Write the email in a casual tone+++
+Write the email in a casual tone.+++

 1. Select **Draft with Copilot**.